Early Developmental Hazards

 - Some cases of profound trauma—including familial instability, parents with mental illness, or ongoing neglect—can actually interfere with the proper expression of a child's genetic blueprint, leading to highly damaging or even catastrophic developmental outcomes.

 Very severe developmental threats can have cumulative, toxic effects on children's lifelong health and well-being with implications felt at the societal level.

 Individual and Societal Outcomes

-The effects of low-quality early care and learning experiences become increasingly evident as children enter kindergarten developmentally behind their peers and fall further and further behind as they progress through the K-12 system.
-But poor academic performance is only the first indicator of a broader range of liabilities to children's long-term social competence, productivity, self-sufficiency, health and overall quality of life.
+The effects of low-quality early care and learning experiences become more evident as children enter kindergarten.
+They are often developmentally behind their peers and fall further and further behind as they progress through the K-12 system.
+But poor academic performance is only the first indicator of a broader range of long-term impacts on social competence, productivity, self-sufficiency, health, and overall quality of life.

 Research shows that inadequate and negative early childhood experiences are predictive of a broad array of individual and societal outcomes, including:

 - Chronic health problems such as depression, auto-immune disorders, diabetes, hypertension, and heart disease